Niraj2003/Attendence-Manager/README.md

 # Attendence-Manager
-With the help of java GUI and MySQL database
+This is made with java GUI and MySQL database.
-This GUI store the data of students in given MySQL Server